Published on April 9th, 2019

 Would you like to make your whites white again without using bleaches and chemical pre-treatment sprays?
-We’ve got your washing firing on all cylinders again with these easy steps to naturally clean your washing machine, but what about pre-treating those items you love?
+We’ve gotten your washing firing on all cylinders again with these easy steps to naturally clean your washing machine, but what about pre-treating those items you love?

 Here’s how you can whiten whites and treat nasty-looking sweat stains with just two ingredients.
 You don’t need to rush out and buy commercial products from the supermarket – these magic items should already be in your kitchen!